Home / Innovation Nation/ Upcoming Conference/ 2024 Innovation Nation Speakers

 Dr. Samara Pillay

-Vice President of AI and Space Products, Mission Control
+Vice President of AI and Space Products

 Samara is the Vice President of AI & Space Products at Mission Control and has a unique background spanning business strategy, analytics, physics and product innovation.
 Samara holds a PhD from the University of Oxford, and MSc degrees in Physics and Mathematics from the University of British Columbia.
+She is an innovator at heart, having applied AI and predictive analytics across disciplines and industries, including space, biotech, tech and banking.

 Dawn M.E.
 Bowdish, PhD.